simranjeetbazpur/Traveler_Guide-Can-Run-both-on-IOS-Android-/README.md

     Traveler (primary user) </li>
   <li> Administrator (secondary user) </li>
   </ul>

+## Design Pattern

+The Design pattern I chose is the Builder design pattern.
+This pattern falls under the category of Creational patterns.
+This pattern is useful for complex object creation.
+It deals with how composite objects are created.

+The builder pattern follows a construction process that allows different representation for the objects that are constructed.
+This design pattern is very useful for my project as during the FourSquare API call an object should be passed as a parameter such that the object can have different representation depending on the traveler’s preferences.

+## About the Code (Followed MVC architecture)
 The code is divided into :
 1. UI layer
 2. Business logic layer